Hydro One shuns Canadian investment bankers, turns to Americans for M&A advice

-No Canadian investment banks were hired as financial advisers on Hydro One Ltd.’s $4.4-billion mega deal to buy Avista Corp. – neither on the acquirer’s side, nor the acquired’s – meaning domestic bankers will miss out on a esimated $42-million fee.
+No Canadian investment banks were hired as financial advisers on Hydro One Ltd.’s $4.4-billion mega deal to buy Avista Corp. – neither on the acquirer’s side, nor the acquired’s – meaning domestic bankers will miss out on a estimated $42-million fee.

 Lately Canadians getting shut out – or mostly shut out – of large cross-border mergers and acquisitions (M&A) mandates in the utilities sector isn’t unusual, it turns out.Report Typo/Error